- 14 February 2014 Year 12 Art Students : Land Artistry in the Courtyard

 All staff make use of the wealth of facilities available in the PE department which includes; Outdoor facilities now include a floodlit synthetic hockey pitch which converts to 8 tennis courts, and 3 netball courts - also floodlit - which convert to 3 tennis courts.
-The field houses a 400m grass track, the centre of which accommodates other games such as rounders, golf, tag rugby and a football pitch.
-We also have a discus cage on the field.
+The field houses a 400m grass track, the centre of which accommodates other games such as rounders, golf and tag rugby.
 Indoor facilities include a 4-badminton court sports hall which opened in February 2005, and a recently refurbished gym.
-The gym has a sprung floor and a range of gymnastic equipment; we also have three portable dance mirrors.
+The gym has a sprung floor and a range of gymnastic equipment; we also have three large wheeled dance mirrors.
 We are also fortunate enough to have a 19 station fitness gym which opened in September 2005.
-This year we have also been extremely fortunate to gain a theoretical teaching room where we teach both PE and Dance at GCSE, AS and A2.
-This has its own interactive white board.
+This year we have also been extremely fortunate to gain a theoretical teaching room, this has its own interactive white board.
 Having a base for the theoretical examination classes helps to further improve the profile of PE as an examination subject.

 In Year 10 students again receive 2 hours of lessons per week in two one hour lessons.
 The students choose from a range of activities offered and create their own personalised pathway throughout the year.
-Students have to choose at least two activities from the National Curriculum, activities offered include netball, trampolining, lacrosse, football, volleyball, ultimate frisbee, fitness gym, team building, orienteering, tag rugby, basketball, volleyball, badminton and golf.
+Students have to choose at least two activities from the National Curriculum, activities offered include netball, trampolining, football, volleyball, team building, tag rugby, basketball, volleyball, badminton and golf to name a few.

-All year 10 students follow the Level 1 Sports Leaders Award, this is a nationally recognised qualification that enables successful candidates to lead small groups in simple sport and recreational activities whilst under the direct supervision of their Tutor.
+All year 10 students also follow the Level 2 Sports Leaders Award, this is a nationally recognised qualification that enables successful candidates to lead small groups in simple sport and recreational activities whilst under the direct supervision of their Tutor.
 This provides opportunities to develop student’s leadership skills.
 A number of personal skills are developed including their communication skills, social skills, teamwork, creativity, independent planning.
 The Level 2 Award also fosters a degree of personal and social responsibility.

-See also Sixth Form subjects.
-In Y12, students have the opportunity to follow the very popular one-year Level 2 Community Sports Leaders Course.
+In Y12, students have the opportunity to follow the very popular one-year Higher Level 3 Sports Leaders Award.
 Within the course they all participate in Basic First Aid training.
 Students are required to lead activity sessions and lead activities within the school, including organising and leading inter house events, extra-curricular clubs and assisting in KS3 lessons.
-Students also complete the Playground Leaders course and work with primary schools within our hub SSCO family.
-As part requirement of the course, all students have to participate in 10 hours of voluntary community work.
-Year 12 students who do not participate in Sport Leaders can choose to participate in a broad sports programme involving the use of the new fitness gym, or off-site facilities such as the local fitness gym, and squash club.
+Students also complete the Playground Leaders course and work with primary schools organizing a number of sporting festivals.